bigfix/developer.bigfix.com/site/reference/world.md

 # current bes server : bes server

-Returns a &amp;lt;bes server&amp;gt; object corresponding to the BES Server currently connected to the Console or Web Reports applications.
+Returns a &lt;bes server&lt; object corresponding to the BES Server currently connected to the Console or Web Reports applications.
 The current bes server inspectors allow dashboards to access files hosted on the current BES Server.

 # current bes site : bes site